Goldendoodle dog lover? Can’t stop oodling over doodles? Or maybe you’re wondering…

 Are Goldendoodle dogs easy to care for?
 Is her hair hard to manage?

 All this fluff does require regular brushing, for sure.
 I brush her every other day using a dog slicker brush and a steel comb.
 Her hair will matt under the “armpits” and behind the ears if I don’t stay on top of it.
-Also, her muppet paws are mud and snow magnets and her beard makes a great frosty face in the winter and an absorbant sponge when she drinks from her water bowl.
+Also, her muppet paws are mud and snow magnets and her beard makes a great frosty face in the winter and an absorbent sponge when she drinks from her water bowl.
 Wiping a Goldendoodle’s feet and face is part of the fun of having a doodle as a family dog.

 Do you take her to a groomer?

 How much energy do Goldendoodles have?
 What is her activity level?